lexie23c/Hivebets/docs/how-it-works/oracle-resolution.md

 ### Why Oracles Matter

-For HiveBets to resolve markets automatically, we need to know:
+For Hivebets to resolve markets automatically, we need to know:

 * **What is the current market cap of token X?**
 * **Did token X reach the target by the deadline?**